Unitarian Universalist Fellowship Online Service

 “Moral Implications of the Atom Bombing of Japan”

 Speaker: Gar Alperovitz

 Zoom link: https://zoom.us/j/414604040

 By Joseph Plummer

-To participate in our online Sunday Service, visit the Fellowship’s website at www.uufsma.org and click on the Zoom Service button displayed on the home page.
-If requested, enter password 294513.
-Sign in between 10:15–10:25am.
+To participate in our Sunday Service, visit the Fellowship’s home page at www.uufsma.org and click on the Zoom Service button.
+If requested, enter password: 294513.
+Sign-in from anywhere Sunday between 10:15-10:25am.

-Through grants and awards, UUFSMA donates 50 percent of all income it receives to support nonprofit organizations that provide health, educational, and environmental services for underserved communities in the San Miguel region.
-Please support this work by clicking on the website home page’s Donate button.
+Through grants and awards, UUFSMA donates at least fifty percent of its budget to support nonprofit health, educational, and environmental services for underserved communities in the San Miguel region.
+Support this work by clicking on the website home page Donate button.
 Now more than ever, your support is essential.

 Due to coronavirus, UUFSMA suspended in-person Sunday services.
 Previous online services can be found on the UUFSMA’s YouTube channel.
 The UU Fellowship welcomes people of all ages, races, religions, sexual orientation, and gender identity.